Cryptographic Specifications of CryptPeer

 - derives all application keys from

-K_segand public data; - performs all encryption/decryption;
+K_segand public data; - performs all encryption and decryption;

 - derives all application keys from